Perry Como: Sing to me, Mr. C.: 1955–1959

 Como thoroughly enjoyed his years working in television, saying in a 1989 interview, "I got a kick out of live television.
 The spontaneity was the fun of it."
 Spontaneity and the ability to be himself came in handy for swimmer/actress Esther Williams's guest appearance of March 16, 1957.
-A wardrobe malfunction meant that viewers were seeing more of Esther than 1950s television considered to be in good taste; more live show mishaps followed.
+A wardrobe malfunction showed viewers more of Esther than 1950s television considered to be in good taste; more live show mishaps followed.
 At the show's end, Williams was swimming in a pool specially constructed on the set for her appearance.
 Como simply said, "Goodnight, folks", and leaped, fully clothed, into the swimming pool.

 On December 17, 1955, viewers were able to see first-hand what Como did for a living before he was a professional singer.
 Actor Kirk Douglas was one of Como's television guests; Douglas had grown a beard for his Vincent van Gogh role in Lust for Life, which finished filming that week.
 Como shaved Douglas's beard live on national television.
 On September 15, 1956, the season premiere of The Perry Como Show was broadcast from NBC's new color television studio at the New York Ziegfeld Theatre, making it one of the first weekly color TV shows.
 In addition to this season premiere as a color television show, there was also a royal visit from Prince Rainier of Monaco and his bride of six months, Grace Kelly.
 Como competed with Jackie Gleason in what was billed as the "Battle of the Giants" and won.
 This is rarely mentioned, in part because Como commonly downplayed his achievements and because the two men were friends.
 The weekly ratings winner would phone the loser for some mock gloating.
 At the height of this television competition, Como asked Gleason a favor: to visit his home when his mother-in-law, a big Gleason fan, was there.
 Though Mrs. Belline spoke no English and Gleason no Italian, Roselle's mother was thrilled.
-Como's words to Gleason after the visit, "Anything you want, you got it.
+Como told Gleason after the visit, "Anything you want, you got it.
 In fact, I'll even do one of your shows so the ratings will be better."
 Como was among those who filled in for Gleason on The Jackie Gleason Show in 1954 when the entertainer suffered a broken ankle and leg in an on-air fall.